 This focus on the economic dimension of tourism is also visible in research on tourism in Iceland.
-Studies of the social dimension of tourism are rare, as is true about sustainability assessments in general (Gibson et al., 2015; Kristjánsdóttir, Ólafsdóttir & Ragnarsdóttir, in press; Sinclair, Diduck & Vespa, 2015).
-There exist, however, many important studies analyzing the economic impact of tourism in Iceland, mostly focusing on specific tourism activities (e.g. Helgadóttir & Sigurðardóttir, 2008; Hujibens, & Gunnarsson, 2014; Matilainen & Keskinarkaus, 2010) and potentials for increasing the profitability of the sector (e.g. Frent, 2014; Metrass-Mendes, 2014; Reynisdottir, Song & Agrusa, 2008).
-Nonetheless, research shows (i.e. Jóhannesson & Hujibens, 2010; Rögnvaldsdóttir, 2015) that more comprehensive analyses of economic and quantitative data are needed, in order to rationalize decision-making.
+Studies of the social dimension of tourism are rare, as is true about sustainability assessments in general (Gibson et al., 2015; Sinclair, Diduck & Vespa, 2015; Kristjánsdóttir, Ólafsdóttir & Ragnarsdóttir, in Press).
+There exist, however, many important studies analyzing the economic impact of tourism in Iceland, mostly focusing on specific tourism activities (e.g. Helgadóttir & Sigurðardóttir, 2008; Huijbens, & Gunnarsson, 2014; Matilainen & Keskinarkaus, 2010) and potentials for increasing the profitability of the sector (e.g. Frent, 2014; Metrass-Mendes, 2014; Reynisdottir, Song & Agrusa, 2008).
+Nonetheless, research shows (i.e. Jóhannesson & Huijbens, 2010; Rögnvaldsdóttir, 2015) that more comprehensive analyses of economic and quantitative data are needed, in order to rationalize decision-making.

 A large majority of tourists in Iceland claim that the main reason for their visit is the natural landscape (The Icelandic Tourist Board, 2016a).
 However, Iceland’s ecosystems and vegetation cover are especially fragile, due to its young geological origins and geographical location in the middle of the Atlantic Ocean.
-Moreover, its short summers are the reason for both short growing seasons and intense seasonal tourist trampling (Ólafsdóttir & Runnström, 2013).
+Short summers are the reason for both short growing seasons and intense seasonal tourist trampling (Ólafsdóttir & Runnström, 2013).
 Most studies that focus on the environmental dimension of tourism in Iceland stress the need for a holistic view of tourism in relation to planning and management (e.g. Ólafsdóttir & Runnström, 2011; 2013; Sæþórsdóttir, 2013; Sæþórsdóttir & Saarinen, 2016).
-Furthermore, Jóhannesson, Huijbens and Sharpley (2010) point out that this lack of a holistic view underpins a lack of measures that effectively integrate research identifying the current absence of sustainability considerations in Icelandic tourism into decision-making processes.
+Furthermore, Jóhannesson, Huijbens and Sharpley (2010) point out that this lack of a holistic view underpins a lack of measures that effectively integrate research that identifies the current absence of sustainability considerations in Icelandic tourism into decision-making processes.

-of these observations, to this day only a few studies exist that focus on analyzing Icelandic tourism as a part of complex SES’s.
-Results of a recent systems analysis of the environmental impact of tourism in Iceland (Ólafsdóttir & Haraldsson, 2015) indicates that ‘number of visitors’, currently the most widely used measurement in tourism management in Iceland, is not a suitable indicator for assessing the evolution of a tourist destination.
+Despite these observations, only three studies still exist that focus on analyzing Icelandic tourism as a part of complex SES’s.
+Results of a recent systems analysis of the environmental impact of tourism in Iceland (Ólafsdóttir & Haraldsson, 2015) indicates that ‘number of visitors’ is not a suitable indicator for assessing the evolution of a tourist destination.
 The authors reveal that ‘number of visitors’ as a variable occurs too late in the causal chain.
 ‘Attractiveness of a tourist destination’, on the other hand, combines several impact factors and captures the dynamic evolution of the system and its sensitivity more clearly.
 Using ‘attractiveness’ as a basis for destination planning and management can, in this way, prevent environmental damage and help avoid a situation where all tourist destinations evolve in the same direction.
 Similarly, a systems analysis of the causal relation between ecosystems and the tourism system in Þingvellir National Park in Iceland concluded that ‘positive visitor experiences’, ‘tourism infrastructure’ and ‘landscape’ were key variables for the future management of environmental tourism impact (Van Houtte, 2015).
-In an assessment of the value and overall benefits of ecosystem services for well-being and economic prosperity, carried out in Heiðmörk Nature Reserve, close to Reykjavík, Davíðsdóttir (2010) concluded that Icelandic tourism is dependent on both well-being and economic prosperity, and is therefore indirectly dependent on ecosystem services.
-Because of this indirect relationship, the tourism industry is considered unstable by decision makers, in contrast to other industries that are directly dependent on ecosystem services, an attitude which is also experienced by tourist hosts in Northern Sweden (Kristjánsdóttir, 2014).
+Finally, in an assessment of the value and overall benefits of ecosystem services for well-being and economic prosperity carried out in Heiðmörk Nature Reserve, Davíðsdóttir (2010) concludes that Icelandic tourism is dependent on both well-being and economic prosperity, and is therefore indirectly dependent on ecosystem services.
+Because of this indirect relationship, the tourism industry is considered unstable by decision-makers, in contrast to other industries that are directly dependent on ecosystem services.
+This is an attitude which is also experienced by tourist hosts in Northern Sweden, who experience difficulties in making investments in the industry because of this reason(Kristjánsdóttir, 2014).

 Systems analysis in sustainability indicators